numerai/docs/docs/index.md

 Make sure you upload the correct prediction targets with the right file format to the correct tournament or your submission might fail.

-You can call your submission file anything you like, but the id's and column names need to be the correct ones, so for instance if you wanted to upload to the Bernie tournament your file, let's say you named it `predictions_bernie.csv` should have matching id's `numerai_tournament_data.csv` and the correct column names :
+You can call your submission file anything you like, but the id's and column names need to be the correct ones, so for instance if you wanted to upload to the Bernie tournament your file, let's say you named it `predictions_bernie.csv`, it should have matching id's with our provided dataset:  `numerai_tournament_data.csv` and the correct column names :

 ``` csv
 id,probability_bernie